 Practice rooms are located on the second floor of the music building, and are only accessible with an authorized ACCESS card.
-Only SCU students enrolled in private instruction, music ensembles, and music courses are coded to use the practice rooms.
+Only SCU students enrolled in applied music instruction, music ensembles, and music courses are coded to use the practice rooms.
 Students must see the office manager in the music office to gain access to practice rooms.
 They will be asked to give their name, access card number, and reason for requesting access.
 It is the responsibility of the student to sign up for access, not the instructor.

 Booking practice rooms

 During the first week of each quarter, the applied music instruction teachers submit their quarter's teaching schedule.
 These times become a permanent part of the quarter's schedule for that room, but may also be modified by the instructor during the course of the quarter.

 A weekly calendar is posted outside each practice room on Monday mornings, showing the lesson schedule for that week.
 Any time not pre-scheduled is available for student use.
 You may reserve the space by writing your name and the time requested directly on the calendar.
 The space is reserved on a first-come, first-served basis.

 The Recital Hall and Rehearsal Hall can be scheduled for rehearsal of approved ensembles and individual music students.
 Evening and weekend Recital Hall and Rehearsal Hall arrangements are made with the SCU Presents office.
 Arrangements for all other rooms and for the Recital Hall for time slots before 6:00 PM can be made through the music office.
 After any class, performance, or rehearsal (applied music or ensemble), the room must be restored to its original configuration: